feraiseexcept - raise floating-point exception

 int feraiseexcept(int excepts);

-The feraiseexcept() function shall attempt to raise the supported floating-point exceptions represented by the argument excepts.
-The order in which these floating-point exceptions are raised is unspecified.
+The feraiseexcept() function shall attempt to raise the supported floating-point exceptions represented by the excepts argument.
+The order in which these floating-point exceptions are raised is unspecified, [MX] except that if the excepts argument represents IEC 60559 valid coincident floating-point exceptions for atomic operations (namely overflow and inexact, or underflow and inexact), then overflow or underflow shall be raised before inexact.
 Whether the feraiseexcept() function additionally raises the inexact floating-point exception whenever it raises the overflow or underflow floating-point exception is implementation-defined.

 If the argument is zero or if all the specified exceptions were successfully raised, feraiseexcept() shall return zero.
 Otherwise, it shall return a non-zero value.